kartavayv/kartavayv.github.io/_posts/2025-08-30-What-I-learnt-by-Building-a-Neural-Net-from-Scratch.markdown

 ---
 layout: post
-title: "What I learnt by Building a Neural Net from Scratch" #make it more numeric add that 97.x percent accuracy thing in title
+title: "What I learnt by Building a Neural Net from Scratch"
 date: 2025-21-26
 category: Machine Learning
 tags: ["Neural Nets", "Building from Scratch"]